wp-plugins/contact-form-7-to-database-extension/readme.txt

 = Where do I see the data? =

-* Contact Form 7 Users: In the admin page, under CF7's top level "Contact" admin menu.
-Look for "Contact" -> "Database"
-* Fast Secure Contact Form Users: In the admin page, Plugins -> FS Contact Form Option, There is a "Database" link at the top of the page
+* In the admin page, "Contact Form DB"
-* For a direct link, use http://&lt;your-wordpress-site&gt;/wp-admin/admin.php?page=CF7DBPluginSubmissions

 = Can I display form data on a non-admin web page or in a post? =